 First Half Ironman Race

-So, here's the story of what lead to my first half Ironman race.
-Last October, I learned about triathlons.
-The idea of a triathlon sounded intimidating and I had a hard time understanding why anyone would ever want to commit to a race that was basically three activities in one.
+It wasn't until my mid-20's that I learned about triathlons.
+The idea of a triathlon sounded intimidating and I could barely wrap my ahead around why anyone would ever want to commit to a race that was basically three activities in one.

-However, it was in the same car ride when I learned about triathlons that I also committed to training for one.
+However, it was in the same day I learned about triathlons that I committed to training for one.
 Fast forward to a few months later (right after running my first marathon), and I started to train for my first triathlon.

 Why I decided to train for a half ironman

 What started as training for a sprint triathlon turned into training for a half ironman….